 A Border Collie is one of the most active dog breeds that is also prized for their agility, intelligence, and herding skills.
 Not only do they excel in herding competitions and on the farm, but they also fit right in at home with their families.

-Some facts about Border Collies is that they may have a lot of energy and prefer to be active, but they are also affectionate with their families.
+Some facts about Border Collies are that they may have a lot of energy and prefer to be active, but they are also affectionate with their families.
 They tend to get along with other dogs and children and thrive on affection and attention from their owners.